New Canadian leader Mark Carney expected to meet Sir Keir Starmer and King

 Canada is facing a trade war with the US, with Donald Trump imposing tariffs on steel and aluminium since his return to the White House, and repeatedly proposing Canada should become the 51st state.

-Mr Carney arrived in Paris on Monday to meet with French President Emmanuel Macron.
-He is later expected to travel onwards to London.
+Mr Carney arrived in Paris on Monday to meet French President Emmanuel Macron and will later travel onwards to London.

 He replaced Justin Trudeau as leader of the Liberal Party and Prime Minister of Canada last week.